 In Memphis as in other places, artists struggle daily with a multitude of issues, from securing affordable housing, to raising capital, to just having a space to showcase their work.
 Add the factor of race to the equation, especially in an unequal city, and you hit even more roadblocks.
 This is the case for all artists of color, and in Memphis, for black artists in particular.

 Over the last decade, Artspace Consulting has worked with many clients – arts organizations, arts councils, foundations, government agencies, and, occasionally, individuals – all of them seeking to tap into our unique experience and skills.
-But what are those skills?
-What do we know, and what are the things we’re good at?

 Now comfortably expanded after a $4 million renovation in 2014, Dance Place remains unchanged: It is still the heart of the region’s dance life, as it has been for 35 years.